 National Day of COVID-19 Remembrance – While a National Day of COVID-19 Remembrance was held on Oct.
 4, 2020, it may not have caught your attention.
-Next year, when the pandemic is more under control, watch for new calls to remember those who have perished as a result of the virus.
+Later this year, when the pandemic is more under control, watch for new calls to remember those who have perished as a result of the virus.

 Action: Nearly all Americans will be touched in one way or another by COVID-19.
 Consider how your organization will honor those who died or continue to suffer longer-term health consequences as a result of the deadly virus.
 Because of the pandemic, Americans have not been able to properly mourn.